IJS01/Comfreessor/README.md

 ---

-## Why choose Comfreessor as your Mac Media Compressor?
+## Why choose Comfreessor as your Mac Media Optimizer?

 - ⚡️ **Insanely Fast** — Hardware-accelerated video encoding optimized for Apple Silicon (M1/M2/M3) and Intel Macs.
 - 🔒 **100% Private & Secure** — Fully local batch processing.
 Your files never touch the cloud or leave your machine.